 Have you thought about making crispbread using your leftover sourdough bread?
 It’s actually quite easy to do this and it’s going to turn out really well.

-You need to slice the leftover sourdough bread thinly using a sharp knife.
-It might be a bit difficult to slice the bread at first if it has become hard due to going slightly stale, but you should be able to get the job done.
+You need to slice the leftover bread thinly using a sharp knife.
+It might be a bit difficult to slice it at first if it has become hard due to going slightly stale, but you should be able to get the job done.

 It’s said that you should aim to have each slice be around three millimeters thick.
-You should then brush your slices of sourdough bread with olive oil on both sides.
+You should then brush your slices with olive oil on both sides.

 Put your bread slices on a baking sheet and heat the oven to 350 degrees Fahrenheit.
-You will then need to bake the bread slices for approximately ten minutes.
+You will then need to bake them for approximately ten minutes.

 Depending on other factors, you might need to bake the bread slices a little more or a little less.
-You want the bread slices to turn out as thin and crispy as they can.
+You want them to turn out as thin and crispy as they can.

 You should store your crispbread in an airtight container for the best results.
 The crispbread should stay good for about a week and you can eat it cold.

 Lots of people like topping crispbread with various types of cheese.
 It also tastes really great with peanut butter and jelly.